Business to Government (B2G) Marketing Strategy Consulting from Indispensable Marketing

 And don’t forget content outreach activities such as newsletters and social media (blogging, etc.) to keep your company brand in front of your government customers and prospects.

-Refocus Your Message on Government Problems Before Solutions
+Refocus Your Message on Government Agency Needs Before Solutions

 Many companies make the mistake of putting their commercial messaging and marketing material in front of government agencies and hoping it will resonate.
 It won’t!
 Even worse, this material was written to convince someone to buy.
 Guess what, nobody wants to be sold anything.